2022 AAAA Materiel Readiness Award for Contribution by a Major Contractor

-2021 AAAA Material Readiness Award for Contribution by a Major Contractor
+2021 AAAA Materiel Readiness Award for Contribution by a Major Contractor

-2020 AAAA Material Readiness Award for Contribution by a Major Contractor
+2020 AAAA Materiel Readiness Award for Contribution by a Major Contractor

 2018 Flying Training Awards

 M1 Support Services was recognized at the 2018 Air Education and Training Command's 2018 Flying Training Awards ceremony at Joint Base San Antonio-Randolph, Texas, Oct.
 26. 2018.
 The second annual event, hosted by the 19th Air Force, recognized the dedicated efforts of the exceptional individuals and teams across AETC who continue to produce highly qualified aircrew for the Air Force over the last fiscal year.

 M1 was recognized in two categories:

 1. Solo honors for the Top Maintenance Group in White Jet Division: M1 Support Services, Sheppard AFB, Texas

 2. As a part of the Top Maintenance Group in Gray Tail Division: 58th Maintenance Group, 58th Special Operations Wing, Kirtland AFB, New Mexico, where M1, along with the active duty airmen that maintain the CV-22s and C-130s, contributed to the award.
 M1 maintains the HH-60s and UH-1s and performs Functional Check Flights on multiple aircraft types.